betagouv/django-magicauth/README.md

 Join us !

+# Security contact

+If you think you found a security problem on `django-magicauth`, you can contact us at tech@aidantsconnect.beta.gouv.fr

 # Step-by-step in pictures

 Note : the screenshots below use the default templates, which don't look very nice.
 It is expected that you replace them with your own better-looking ones.